SlitiBrahim/nodejs-jenkins-agent/README.md

 # nodejs-jenkins-agent
-A Dockerfile for a Node.js Jenkins Agent.
+A Nodejs 12 and Ubuntu 20.04 Dockerfile Jenkins Agent.